 Nobody sets out searching for anxiety and depression.
 Just like that, it finds you, overwhelms you, and you go from feeling strong and in control to feeling vulnerable and small.

-The world becomes a scarier place, noises become louder, your mind searches for danger and finds it at every corner.
-Cars, people, music, colours are more vivid, more daunting.
+The world becomes a scarier place, noises become louder, your mind searches for danger and finds it at every corner, although sometimes this could happen because of different hearing problems and people looking for solution for this ask; does tinnitus 911 really work and how this can help to stop noises and ringing in the ears and recover their mental peace.
+Other times these noises are external; cars, people, music, colours are more vivid, more daunting.
 You are on red alert.
 Your heart races, your hands go clammy, your breath shortens, your chest tightens and your minds spins, and spins, and spins.

 Or maybe everything slows down, gets darker with less meaning.
 You wake to grey, you walk through your day in grey and sleep in grey.
 You are there but on the edge of it all, looking down at the life beneath you.
 And it feels bleak.